 This is your goal… to build a well-oiled machine with younger children.

-You will love how children will keep functioning on their own without you constantly being the center of attention.
+Firstly, you will love how children will keep functioning on their own without you constantly being the center of attention.

-You are an instrumental part of the environment, just not the most prominent part of the environment.
+Secondly, the truth is that you are an instrumental part of the environment, just not the most prominent part of the environment.

-You are constantly working in the background for the for the foreground to be a success.
+Finally, you are constantly working in the background for the for the foreground to be a success.

 Quote 3: To Create Smooth, Successful Montessori Days